Nithya72/Yelp2/README.md

    5. View the number of participants of the events posted.

 ### **Technologies used:**
-  MySQL, Express, React, Node.js, Redux, HTML5, CSS
+  MySQL, Express, React, Node.js, Redux, Passport.js, JWT, Kafka, HTML5, CSS

  ### **Link for the video demo:**